AndreBaltazar8/ablac/docs/performance.md

 fixed point unless an explicitly versioned deterministic-output change updates both stages together.

-The release gate is incremental without weakening a clean audit.
-A successful `make ablac` records an ignored content fingerprint covering all compiler, runtime, tool, and test inputs.
-Repeating it with unchanged inputs is immediate; adding, deleting, or editing any gated input reruns the proof.
-Use `make ablac-force` to request the complete proof unconditionally.
+The development compiler build is incremental.
+A successful `make ablac` records an ignored content fingerprint covering compiler, runtime, standard library, shell and launcher inputs.
+Repeating it with unchanged inputs is immediate; changing compiler inputs performs one fast self-build from the promoted compiler.
+Use `make ablac-force` for the complete bootstrap fixed point and conformance proof.

 The final native conformance programs remain uncached O2 builds, but independent fixtures run concurrently under a memory-aware job cap.
 On the reference